acl-org/acl-2023/_pages/calls/main-conference.md

 **Paper Formatting**

-The templates will be soon available at the conference website.
-Submissions with style violations will be desk-rejected.
+Both long and short papers must follow the ACL 2023 two-column format, using the supplied official style files.
+The templates can be downloaded in [Style Files and Formatting](/calls/style_and_formatting/).
+Please do not modify these style files, nor should you use templates designed for other conferences.
+Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.
 We recommend using the [ACL Pubcheck tool](https://github.com/acl-org/aclpubcheck) to confirm that your submission conforms to the standards prior to submission, so as to avoid desk rejections.

 **Required Sections**